 - Fever - Core temperature typically rises when fighting an infection and individuals can develop a fever (source).

 Note that the method you use to check your temperature can affect accuracy.
 For tips on how to more accurately take your temperature, see mayoclinic.org.

 Skin temperature is the temperature on the skin's surface.
 It typically varies more than your core temperature, since warming up or cooling down the skin is one way the body regulates itself and keeps core temperature stable.
 Some Fitbit devices use a sensor to estimate your personal baseline skin temperature, based on up to 30 days of data.
 Each morning, you can see how your skin temperature last night compares to your personal baseline.
 Note that you see this information as your skin temperature variation (whether your skin temperature was higher or lower than your personal baseline).

 Fitbit Sense uses a dedicated sensor to estimate your skin temperature variation each night.
-With a Fitbit Premium subscription, Fitbit Ionic and Fitbit Versa series surface your nightly skin temperature variation through existing sensors.
+Fitbit Charge 4, Fitbit Charge 5, Fitbit Inspire 2, Fitbit Ionic, Fitbit Luxe, and Fitbit Versa series surface your nightly skin temperature variation through existing sensors.